baturayo/Frequent-Word-Sequence-Mining-for-Donald-Trump-Tweets/README.md

 3. Find unique 1-word-items from transactions and create an item set array
 4. Divide item set into chunks and multiprocess each chunk to find frequency
 5. To find frequency add ' ' char to the beginning and end of both item and transaction.
-It will provide us to check whether the item is a subset of transaction. (e.g item = ' make america ' transaction = ' make america great again '.)
-If we do not add white spaces, then the algorithm may over count some different patterns such as item = 'a book' transaction = 'America book' then there will be a false match.
-Instead of n-gram, I prefer this technique to save memory space.
+It will provide us to check whether the item is a subset of transaction.
+If we do not add white spaces, then the algorithm may increase the frequency of items falsely.
+For example let's say (item = 'a book') and (transaction = 'america book'), then (item = 'a book') will be a substring of (transaction = 'america book') which is not desirable.
+If we add white spaces, then there will not be false matches.
+Also, even though this problem can be solved with n-gram, I prefer this technique to save memory space.
 6. Filter items from item set that their frequency value is less than the minimum support (multi processing)
 7. Generate candidate n+1 word sequences set by combining filtered n word sequences and filtered 1-word-item set
 8. Find frequency of candidate set (same multi processing technique as step 4)